mehulsingh750-dev/University/BIOL 1101/Chapter 14 & 15.md

 - Polymerase Chain Reaction (PCR)
 	- Amplifies large number of copies of target DNA sequence in the test tube without cloning in bacteria
 	- Pair of complementary DNA primers needed
+- How to detect RFLP's?
+	- Southern blot analysis
+		- Uses electrophoresis, blot transfer and labelled probes to identify RFLP's
+		-